Nympfonic/UnityToolkit/README.md

 # UnityToolkit

+## What is this library for?

+This library aims to provide additional tools to client modders which will (hopefully) allow them to write more optimised code and reduce the performance cost and memory allocation of their code even further.

 ## How to use this library:

 1. Add `[BepInDependency("com.Arys.UnityToolkit")]` attribute to your plugin class
 2. Add the `UniTask.dll` and `Unity.Collections.dll` as assembly references to your project
 3. You can now use UniTask and Unity Collections in your mod

-## What is this library for?

-This library aims to provide additional tools to client modders which will (hopefully) allow them to write more optimised code and reduce the performance cost and memory allocation of their code even further

 ## What features does this library provide?